 You don’t get if you don’t ask

-Remember that we’re all busy and although we might mean to thank someone on a job well done, sometimes, we simply forget to do it.
+Remember that we’re all busy and although we might mean to thank someone for a job well done, sometimes, we simply forget to do it.

 By prompting our customers for testimonials on your product or service, you might be pleasantly surprised how easy it is to gain positive feedback.